GameServerManagers/LinuxGSM-Docs/linux/file-ownership.md

 ## Introduction

 Linux files and directories always belong to a user and group.
 That is what we call ownership.
 If this can be boring to new users, remember that this is a huge part of what makes Linux as secure as it is.

 ## Check current ownership

-### Check ownership in the current directory:
+### Check ownership in the current directory

 `ls -l`